 Politics courses: approx. €40 per course.

-Please keep in mind that in Villa Ulivi, the academic center of NYU Florence, there is a library where copies of each textbook are available for consultation.
+Please keep in mind that in Villa Ulivi, the academic center of NYU Florence, there is a library where copies of each textbook are available for consultation and short term loans.
 Extra copies of some textbooks are also available for semester long loans.
-More information on the Villa Ulivi Library can be found here.

 In an effort to make textbook purchasing more affordable, we would like you to consider the following points: